 Funding is varied, based on program size.
 All funds will be disbursed from the Distance Learning auxiliary budget account.
 Funds may be used for activities which support the development and delivery of the distance learning program.
 This may include distance learning assistants, faculty development, the purchase of specialized equipment, compensation for Program Coordinator, marketing, distance learning facilitators, or other expenditures.
 All expenditures must be approved by AA/CIRT to ensure compliance with state requirements for the use of distance learning fee funds.

-Faculty Training Funding = $1500 per Course Instructor
+Faculty Training Funding = $1000 per Course Instructor

-Any instructor who will deliver, but not develop, courses for the program is required to complete the Online Course Delivery workshop (TOL5100) offered by CIRT.
-Faculty will receive a $1500 stipend at workshop completion and be certified to deliver online courses.
+Any instructor who will deliver, but not develop, courses for the program is required to complete the TOL Foundation Course (Track-B) offered by CIRT.
+Faculty will receive a $1000 stipend at completion of TOL and certification to deliver online courses at UNF.

 Each faculty member identified by the Department as the Course Developer for a course will be assigned an Instructional Designer for course development and work with that Instructional Designer as a Subject Matter Expert.
 Upon course review and approval, that faculty member will receive a $2000 stipend for the course development.
-The stipend is available for the development of up to 2 courses.
-Faculty assigned by the department to develop more than 2 courses will not receive the stipend for those additional courses.
+The stipend is available for the development of up to 3 courses.
+Faculty assigned by the department to develop more than 3 courses will not receive the stipend for those additional courses.

-Instructional materials for distance learning courses developed as part of this program transition are subject to the existing UNF UFF Collective Bargaining agreement and the Faculty handbook.
+Instructional materials for distance learning courses developed as part of this program transition are subject to the existing UNF-UFF Collective Bargaining agreement and the Faculty handbook.

 The Department will submit a final report within 3 months of completion of the project to include:

 - Two-year schedule for continued course and program delivery